 Hello Friends, I hope you all are fine and doing great in your lives.
 My last article was on Embedded Systems which I hope you found informative.
 You can find this article here What is Embedded System?
 Today I am going to write about Embedded Computer.
+Moreover, if you are interested in learning Embedded Systems then you should read 8 Things for Learning Embedded System Programming.

 - An embedded computer is a microcontroller or microprocessor based system devised for specific function.